Skip to content

 1) What exactly are you upgrading?

-• Local skill directories for the 3 clients (so Codex / Claude Code / Gemini recognize the skill)
+• Local skill directories for the supported clients (so Codex / Claude Code / Antigravity / Hermes recognize the skill globally)

-Upgrading simply means overwriting these target paths with the new version (which usually requires --overwrite).
+Upgrading simply means overwriting these target paths with the new version.

 bash

-# If RESEARCH_SKILLS_REPO is set, --repo can be omitted
+# If QIONGLI_REPO is set, --repo can be omitted

 # Or run within the repository (equivalent):